|Low carbon energy||Gas|

 Our quarterly disclosures track progress toward delivery of this volume target and provide transparency of returns relative to our hurdle rate.

 Our pipeline will define the portfolio of projects actively progressed by bp or our partners.
 And our project hopper will define the scale of initial stage options that we are assessing.
 As we mature opportunities we will focus on value over volume.

 We intend to double our bioenergy production in the five years to 2025, reaching output of 50kb/d net to bp.

 Reflecting our established bioenergy business this production metric includes equivalent ethanol production, bp bunge bioenergia power co-generation for grid export, biogas and refining co-processing2 and standalone hydrogenated vegetable oil.

 We plan to build positions in green and blue hydrogen with the intention of capturing a 10% share of clean hydrogen in core markets by 2030.

 We have already established a platform for growth through our involvement in the Net Zero Teesside CCUS consortium and the renewable hydrogen project at the Lingen refinery in Germany.
 Given the early stage of this market and our business we will not be providing specific performance metrics in the near term but, as with the rest of our low carbon portfolio, we will evolve the operational and financial disclosures consistent with the maturity of the business.

-We will present the results of our gas businesses as part of the gas & low carbon energy segment, enabling a greater focus on the integration of our gas value chains with our low carbon business.
-This will include potential to integrate with gas downstream markets and partner with renewables to provide cleaner, firm and affordable energy to customers as well as develop opportunities for integration with hydrogen value chains.
+We present the results of our gas businesses as part of the gas & low carbon energy segment, enabling a greater focus on the integration of our gas value chains with our low carbon business.
+This includes the potential to integrate with gas downstream markets and partner with renewables to provide cleaner, firm and affordable energy to customers as well as develop opportunities for integration with hydrogen value chains.

 Our gas businesses comprise: